 How do you make crispy enchiladas?

-After rolling enchiladas with filling, you can make them crispy by returning them to them to a hot skillet or comal lightly coated in vegetable oil.
+After rolling enchiladas with filling, you can make them crispy by returning them to a hot skillet or comal lightly coated in vegetable oil.
 Flip only once to prevent the enchiladas from becoming dry.

 Can you freeze cooked enchiladas?